-5.1.8 Expansion of special school provision:

-Early discussions are underway with several of our current special schools in order to look at expansion opportunities for the known numbers we have requiring provision for September 2024.
-This forms part of the overall review of provision developments and requirements currently under review within the Education Directorate as a whole.
+- 5.1.8 Expansion of special school provision: Early discussions are underway with several our current special schools in order to look at expansion opportunities for the known numbers we have requiring provision for September 2024.
+This forms part of the overall review of provision developments and requirements currently under review within the Education Directorate as a whole. - 5.1.9 The table at Appendix 5 details works completed, underway or proposed for Specialist provision.